Assistant Professor of Sociology

 Benjamin W. Domingue, Sam Trejo, Emma Armstrong-Carter, and Elliot Tucker-Drob.
 Sociological Science. ●

 Maya Rossin-Slater*, Molly Schnell*, Hannes Schwandt*, Sam Trejo, and Lindsey Uniat.
-The Proceedings of the National Academy of Sciences. ●
+Proceedings of the National Academy of Sciences. ●

 Emma Armstrong-Carter*, Sam Trejo*, Liam Hill, Kirsty Crossley, Dan Mason, and Benjamin W. Domingue§.
 Psychological Science. ● ●